aarnich/Property...Property/README.md

 ### Function Name: getPlayerSellChoice()
-#### Description: Returns the statekey index of the property the player would like to sell only if the player owns said property
+#### Description: Returns the statekey index of the property the player would like to sell only if the player owns said property.
 | #   | Test Description                                  | Sample Input/Arguments                         | Expected Output                | Actual Output                  | P/F |
 | --- | ------------------------------------------------- | ---------------------------------------------- | ------------------------------ | ------------------------------ | --- |
 | 1   | player 1 sells the fifth property on the statekey | statekey = 666979666, playerID = 1, choice = 5 | 5                              | 5                              | P   |